glicol/glicol-js-org/src/md/introduction.md

 ### Some requirement/limitation

-- The browsers need to reletively new (see https://caniuse.com/?search=audioworklet).
+- The browsers need to relatively new (see https://caniuse.com/?search=audioworklet).
 So, if you want to support older version, this tool is not for you, at least for now.

-- It's recommanded to use [Vite](https://vitejs.dev/) for developing music apps with Glicol.
+- It's recommended to use [Vite](https://vitejs.dev/) for developing music apps with Glicol.
 You can use it to create vanilla JS, Vue, React, Svelte project, with either JS or TS.
 It's way more faster than other tools and most of Glicol tests and demos are built with Vite.

 - To get the best audio performance, you need to have `cross-origin isolation` enabled on the web server (both the dev server and the one you deploy your web app) to use this package.
 For `Vite` dev server, you can use my plugin [here](https://github.com/chaosprint/vite-plugin-cross-origin-isolation).
 For deployment on `Netlify` or `Firebase`, check their docs for editing the header files.
 If you use a customised server, you have to figure it out yourself.